 It's not uncommon for the father of the bride to look a little bit lost on the day of his daughter's wedding.
 After all, he's not in the wedding party helping the bride get ready, and he's probably not invited to participate in her partner's last hours of freedom.
 But that doesn't mean the FOB isn't important.
-There are plenty of ways dads can make a difference on their daughter's big day, starting with these three super simple tasks.
+There are plenty of ways dads can make a difference on their daughter's big day, starting with these three super-simple tasks.

-After you make sure your wedding attire is good to go, ask your daughter and your wife how you can be of assistance.
-Beyond finalizing the wedding reception playlist and lending a hand with table and seating arrangements, you'd be surprised how many often-overlooked details go unnoticed.
+After you make sure your wedding attire is good to go, ask your daughter and your partner how you can be of assistance.
+You'd be surprised how many often-overlooked details go unnoticed.
 Has lunch been ordered for the wedding party?
 Does anyone need to be picked up from the airport last minute?
 Have hotel accommodations for guests been squared away?
 Did the bride forget anything at home?
 Use the downtime before the ceremony to help tie up any loose ends.

 2. Prepare your toast in advance

 3. Play host at the end of the night

-Even if you didn't contribute financially to the wedding itself, there's no shame in playing host at the end of the night.
-As the evening winds down, try to make sure to thank all the guests who attended and say goodbye when they leave.
-Usually, the bride and groom are still dancing the night away when the older family members start trickling out.
-Do the newlyweds a favor by saying their farewells for them.
+As the evening winds down, make sure to thank all the guests who attended and say goodbye as they leave.
+Usually, the couple is still dancing the night away when the older family members start trickling out.
+Do them a favor by saying farewell to family and friends.
 This will allow them to fully enjoy their last hour of fun on the dance floor without interruption.